Nocturnal42/runmyrobot/EXTENDING_CONTROLLER.md

 ## Extending Chat Handling

 This is similar to extending TTS, and many things could be done in either.
-The difference between the two, is that extending the chat handler, inserts the code before the chat handler (and extended command handler) is run.
+The difference between the two, is that extending the chat handler, inserts the code before the chat handler (and the extended command handler) is run.
 While extending TTS puts the code inside the chat handler.
 In theory you could use this to replace the chat handler, extended command handler and TTS system with something entirely your own.

 Simple say messages are not seen by the chat handler.